sindresorhus/p-timeout/readme.md

 ### pTimeout(input, milliseconds, message?, options?)
 ### pTimeout(input, milliseconds, fallback?, options?)

 Returns a decorated `input` that times out after `milliseconds` time.
-Decorated input has `.clear()` method to be able to clear timeout.
+Decorated input has a `.clear()` method, that method can be used to clear timeout.

 If you pass in a cancelable promise, specifically a promise with a `.cancel()` method, that method will be called when the `pTimeout` promise times out.